 Animals Active at Dusk and Dawn

 The Prairie is also home to animals that, while not nocturnal, prefer the fringe hours of daylight.
 Our white-tail deer are the ones I see most.
 I often spot them in the two hours before and after sunset.
 Visitors can spot their tracks around the grounds.
 It is almost time for this year’s fawns to be born.
 You can be sure I will keep my eyes open for signs of their arrival.
 Tiny hoofprints in the mud, and perhaps an occasional late-evening sighting of their white spots in the bushes.
 Our wild rabbits are another animal most active in the margin hours of the day.
 Truthfully, I think they enjoy the quiet times after a busy day as much as I do.

 Last weekend, as I stepped out the door to head home just before midnight, I was greeted by the plaintive cry of a lone coyote, followed swiftly by the hoot of a nearby owl.
 Things that go bump in the night are not scary anymore when you realize they are a part of the diverse animal populations that call Conner Prairie home.
 I have come to appreciate the night-life at Conner Prairie, where crickets chirp, fireflies twinkle, and coyotes howl.
 I might just catch a glimpse of something truly amazing!

 About the Author

-Carol Emmert has loved Conner Prairie since childhood.
+Carol Noel has loved Conner Prairie since childhood.
 Carol is our Recruitment and Volunteer Manager and enjoys watching the sunset on the grounds and the night-life of the animals.